chadrem/workers/README.md

 ## Schedulers

 Schedulers are what trigger Timers to fire.
-The system has a global default scheduler which should meet most needs (Workers.scheduler).
+The Workers gem has a default scheduler (Workers.scheduler) so in most cases you won't need to create your own.
+Schedulers execute timers using a pool of workers so make sure your timer block is thread safe.
-You can create additional or custom ones as necessary:
+You can create additional schedulers as necessary:

     # Create a workers pool with a larger than default thread count (optional).
     pool = Workers::Pool.new(:size => 100)